 The government have allocated Local Authorities a set amount of funding for those who meet the main scheme criteria but who are not in receipt of a qualifying benefit.

-There is limited funding for the discretionary scheme, so awards will only be considered for those who are on a low income, are suffering financial hardship and are unable to pay their usual household bills because they have lost 2 weeks income as a result of self-isolating.
+We receive funding from the Government for the discretionary scheme, so awards will only be considered for those who are on a low income, are suffering financial hardship and are unable to pay their usual household bills because they have lost 2 weeks income as a result of self-isolating.

-If your annual income is £18,480 gross or below and you can demonstrate that you are unable to pay your household bills, you can apply.
+If your annual income is £25,000 gross or below, you have less than £6,000 and you can demonstrate that you are unable to pay your household bills, you can apply.

 Coventry City Council will not tolerate deliberate manipulation and fraud.
 This includes, but is not limited to, making false applications for a payment to which you are not entitled, making duplicate applications and failure to self-isolate which puts others at risk.
 If false or misleading information is provided, we reserve the right to take further action against you including but not limited to the recovery of monies paid to you and / or legal proceedings.
 We will use the information provided in this form to prevent and detect fraud, including carrying out verification checks and will share information with other government and third-party agencies for this purpose.